 Preserving historical items for the future is the responsibility of collecting organizations.
-Here are links to expert resources about collections care and management, and “Stewardship Notes” created by The History Trust.
+Here are links to expert resources about collections care and management, some created by The History Trust.

 “Stewardship Notes” are learning resources developed especially for History Trust members.

 - Intro to Collections Care Best Practices - Julia reviews draft collections best care practices being developed by the History Trust Collections Committee.